joshnothum/blog_for_josh/site/content/post/6-Lies-I-tell-everyone.md

 draft: false
 ---

-* You're right!
-Your dog _IS_ different than everyone else's dog.
+* I'm totally listening to you.
 * Of course 'Moonlight' deserved Best Picture.
-* I'm totally listening to you.
-* I was just joking when I called people from Nepal, Napoleons.
+* I was just joking when I called people from Nepal, 'Napoleons.'
 That was just a joke.
 I didn't actually think that.
-Just a joke.
 It had nothing     to do with my public school education.
+* You're right!
+Your dog <b>_IS_</b> different than everyone else's dog.
-* Sell blood for money?
+* I sell my blood for money?
 To buy beer?
 Who told you that?
 That's ridiculous.
-* I think asking to speak to a restaurant manger because they don't have vegan options is courageous.
+* I think asking to speak with a manger because vegan options aren't on the menu is courageous.
 I'm proud to be seen with you while you   take a such a brave stance.